bravobryan/bravemath/README.md

 Over time I hope to create many projects that can help earn my way into a PhD in the field of Physics.
 ## Current challenges:
+- Create a python plotting function that allows me to plot realnumbers represented in a line.

 - Gaining enough knowledge to understand what I want to focus in PhD.
 - Creating projects in Python and in other programs in an attempt to create physics simulations and adding it to my online portfolio.